lweasel/piquant/docs/simulation.rst

 In a real RNA-seq experiment, there are many sources of potential bias, some only poorly understood, that may lead to non-uniform coverage of expressed transcripts by sequenced reads; for example the biases in nucleotide composition at the beginning of reads sequenced in certain Illumina protocols, as described by Hansen *et al.* [Hansen]_.

-If sequencing bias has been specified, then the support script ``simulate_read_bias.py`` (see :ref:`simulate-read-bias` for more details) is executed to approximate one form of such bias.
+If sequencing bias has been specified, then the support script ``simulate_read_bias`` (see :ref:`simulate-read-bias` for more details) is executed to approximate one form of such bias.
 A position weight matrix is used to preferentially select reads with a nucleotide composition at their beginning similar to that observed by Hansen *et al.*

 Finalise output files
 ^^^^^^^^^^^^^^^^^^^^^